Buy USDINR; target of 64.80 - 65.00: ICICI Direct

 ICICI Direct expects USD to find supports at lower levels.
 Utilise down sides in the pair to go long on the USDINR pair.

-Government bonds rose for the first time in three days, tracking a decline in US treasury yields after the Federal Reserve’s latest meeting minutes dented bets on faster interest rate hikes • The benchmark 6.97 % 2026 bond yield fell slightly to 6.66 % from 6.68% in the previous session • Yield on the US 10 - year rose to 2.
-26% from 2.2 5% in the previous session.Forex (US$/INR)
+Government bonds yields fell for a fourth week, amid hopes of a “less hawkish” inflation outlook by the Monetary Policy Committee early next month when it reviews interest rates • The benchmark 6.97% 202 6 bond yield fell slightly to 6.6 5% from 6.66% in the previous session • Yield on the US10 - year declined to 2.
+25% from 2.26% in the previous session.Forex (US$/INR)

-The rupee rose for a second straight session against the US$, after the Federal Reserve’s meeting minutes reinforced expectations of an interest rate hike in the US next month but signalled caution , going forward, hurting expectations on the pace of future rate hikes • The US $ remained in a range against major currencies in the absence of any major market moving trigger.
-The British pound continued to remain under pressure since the terrorist attack in Manchester.
-We expect some mild recovery in the US$ from the recent slide while the JPY would be supported on safe haven buyingUS$/INR derivatives strategy
+The rupee posted its best weekly increase in nearly a month against the US$, as record gains in domestic equities boosted hopes of more foreign fund inflow s • The US $ recovered some of its losses mainly on account of weaker British pound.
+UK’s Labour party has closed the lead slightly from the ruling Conservative party.
+GBP is expected to remain volatile until UK general election s on June 8.
+We expect the JPY to remain supported due to rising political uncertainty raising safe haven buying demand.

 |View: Bullish on US$INR